-In November 1960, a father and daughter sued Bounceland for $50,000 in damages, claiming that a 6-year-old girl suffered a sprained right foot when she fell from a trampoline.
-When her father, James Jennings, bounced on the trampoline to see what was wrong with it, he came down on steel supports, suffering a back injury that forced him to be hospitalized for six weeks, the article said.
+But then things turn sour.
+In November 1960, a father and daughter sued Bounce Land for $50,000 in damages, claiming that a 6-year-old girl suffered a sprained right foot when she fell from a trampoline.
+The article said that when her father, James Jennings, bounced on the trampoline to see what was wrong with it, he came down on steel supports, suffering a back injury that forced him to be hospitalized for six weeks.